Hectorcaban-sudo/SalesforceNexusServer/README.md

   a typo here should never take down the whole event.
 - **Configured from the Event Flow Designer** (not yet in the classic Routing modal) — open an event's flow and set it on the processor step.

+### Publish field mapping — a second, later mapping step

+A channel can *also* carry `publish_field_map` — a flat `{"SalesforceFieldName": "{{ jinja over payload/result }}"}`
+dict applied **after** the Map/Transform step above, immediately before the result is handed to the publish/fan-out stage.
+Where Result transform reshapes the *whole* result as one Jinja template (useful when a processor's output doesn't look anything like what you want to publish), Publish field mapping builds the *exact* outbound Salesforce field set one field at a time — the more direct tool when you know precisely which target fields you're populating and don't need to restructure everything else.
+Pipeline order: `Process → Map/Transform → Publish field map → Publish`.
+Leaving it empty (the default) publishes the (possibly Map-transformed) result unchanged, exactly as before this feature existed.
+A single field's expression failing logs a warning and that field comes through as `null` rather than aborting the whole publish.

 ## Alerts